kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 `ln /private/var/folders/.../.../com.apple.appstore/.../...pkg Desktop/Install\ macOS\ Sierra.pkg`

-Then, resume the download in the App Store and allow it to complete to finish capturing the package.
+Then, resume the download in the App Store and allow it to complete.

 ##Scripts